JeffreyPhelps/liri-node-app/README.md

     * The album that the song is from

-  * Or if no song is passed through, it will default to *"Florescent Adolescent" by Arctic Monkeys
+  * Or if no song is passed through, it will default to *"The Sign" by Ace of Base

 3. `node liri.js movie-this <movie name>`